jackshiels/bananai/README.md

 * Selecting a model of Arduino that is better suited to networking and building an alert system for deployed banana stands in stores.

 ## Conclusion
-This project sought to determine how many images were needed to develop a deployable AI model for recognising banana ripeness of above 90% accuracy.
+This project sought to determine how many images were needed to develop a deployable AI model for recognising banana ripeness and unripeness of above 90% accuracy.
 The mini study concluded that approximately 200 images are needed to achieve >90% accuracy.
 Furthermore, several insights were gained into the training process and viability of an Arduino Nano 33 BLE sense for banana ripeness monitoring.
 Future work could expand the model, choose a more powerful Arduino device, and extend to include other fruit.
 By continuing this research, food wastage may be tackled in a cost-effective and intelligent way.

 # References
 Amazon (2023). *'Model fit: underfitting vs. overfitting'*.
 Available at: https://docs.aws.amazon.com/machine-learning/latest/dg/model-fit-underfitting-vs-overfitting.html (accessed 1 April 2023).